-ADMISSION OF STUDENTS FROM NON-CHARTERED OR HOMESCHOOLING
+ADMISSION OF STUDENTS FROM NON-CHARTERED OR HOME EDUCATION

-Students wishing admission into the district's schools who have been enrolled in non-chartered schools or home-education programs may be required to take competency examinations.
+Students seeking admission into the District's schools who have been enrolled in non-chartered schools or receiving home education programs may be required to take competency examinations.
 The purpose of these examinations are to determine the proper grade placement for these students.

 In making a placement decision, the superintendent may consider:

-- 1. the student's most recent annual academic assessment report; - 2. whether to require the student to take any or all of the nationally normed, standardized achievement tests that are regularly scheduled for district students of similar age; - 3. other evaluation information that may include interviews with the student and the parent.
+- 1. whether to require the student to take any or all of the nationally normed, standardized achievement tests that are regularly scheduled for District students of similar age and - 2. other evaluation information that may include interviews with the student and the parent.